mar-bi/lightbox-creators/src/pages/indoor/index.md

 ---
 templateKey: 'product-page'
-path: /product3
+path: /indoor
-title: Nice product 3
+title: تشطيبات
-image: /img/door.jpg
+image: /img/chair.jpg
 heading: What we offer
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their